aclark4life/blog-2017/2013/03/15/the-story-of-pillow/index.rst

 .. post:: 2013/03/15
     :category: Pillow, Python

+**On March 4, 2013 I got an email from the Python Software Foundation**

 On March 4, 2013 I got an email from the Python Software Foundation (PSF):

     This email notification is being sent to you to inform you of the PSF Board’s decision to fund the facilitation of a Python 3 compatible release of the Python Imaging Library for the amount of $1,300 USD.
 Please see the resolution that was passed unanimously on March 4, 2013 via email below: